MagicFilou/sybo/README.md

 All endpoints are JSON based.

-Only the method specified here will give a result otherwise the Status code associated is _404_
+Only the method specified here will give a result otherwise the status code associated is _404_

 If everything runs as expected the response will be a parsable JSON (see the documentation for the formats).
-Status code associated is _200_
+The status code associated is _200_

-If no results are found, there are no response body and the Status code associated is _204_
+If no results are found, there are no response body and the status code associated is _204_

 If there is an issue with the data provided e.g. a faulty ID or faulty request body the error will be given with the following body format:
-`{"error": "error as string"}` the Status code associated is 400
+`{"error": "error as string"}` the status code associated is 400

 Any other issue with result of a status code 500 and the error (following the same format as above) returned.

-The project has 6 enpoints, corresponding to the requirements given by my "friend" aka the assignment :
+The project has 6 endpoints, corresponding to the requirements given by my "friend" (aka: the assignment) :

 ### User Endpoints

 - GET `/user`
   This is the only endpoint that handles parameters for now.
-You can put any param you want but _id_ and _name_ will be the most used ones.
-For now this is a slight improve from the specification and it uses a "like" clause to fetch and filter the data so it will only work with string params.
+You can put any parameter you want but _id_ and _name_ will be the most used ones.
+For now this is a slight improve from the specification and it uses a "like" clause to fetch and filter the data so it will only work with string parameters.
 For now this is case sensitive but it could be improve for future uses.

-  If you would like to switch to a pure match (using "=") it is easily changable in the code
+  If you would like to switch to a pure match (using "=") it is easily changeable in the code.

   Request example: